LoyolaChicagoBooks/introcs-csharp/rst/lab-nested-loops.rst

        ++
        ++

-    Suggestion:  Building up a complicated solution incrementally is always encouraged.
+    Suggestion:  You are always encouraged to build up to a complicated solution incrementally.
     You might start by just creating the inner rectangle, without the border.